Sieve Methods in Random Graph Theory: Analysis of -partite graphs for Diameter

-\end{remark} We consider one more application of the sieves to random $k$-partite graphs. \begin{definition} The \textit{$k$-partite Tur\'an graph} (named after the same P\'al Tur\'an) on $n$ vertices is defined as the $k$-paritite graph on $n$ vertices such that the partitioned sets are as equal as possible.
+Combining Equations \eqref{1st} and \eqref{2nd}, the upper bound of Corollary \ref{prop:5} follows.
+Also, by Equations \eqref{limit1}, \eqref{limit2}, and \eqref{limit3}, Statements (1) and (2) follow as in the proof of Corollary \ref{cor:r2}. \end{proof} \begin{remark} Similar to Remark \ref{rk1}, all $o(1)$ terms in Corollary \ref{prop:5} can be made explicit. \end{remark} We consider one more application of the sieves to random $k$-partite graphs. \begin{definition} The \textit{$k$-partite Tur\'an graph} (named after the same P\'al Tur\'an) on $n$ vertices is defined as the $k$-paritite graph on $n$ vertices such that the partitioned sets are as equal as possible.
 In other words, for each $1\leq i\leq k$, we have $n_i=\lfloor\frac{n}{k}\rfloor$ or $n_i=\lceil\frac{n}{k}\rceil$. \end{definition} In the case of $k$-partite Tur\'an graphs, we can calculate $\sum_{b\in B}\deg b$ a lot more precisely, using the above methods.
-Then we can prove the following. \begin{theorem} Let $G^{(n),\bold{k},t}$ denote the set of all Tur\'an $k$-partite graphs where each edge is chosen independently with probability $p(n)$.
-Also, let $P(G^{(n),\bold{k},t},p(n))$ be the probability of a graph from $G^{(n),\bold{k},t}$ having diameter $2$.
+Then we can prove the following. \begin{theorem} Let $G'(n,k,p)$ denote the set of all Tur\'an $k$-partite graphs where each edge is chosen independently with probability $p$.
+Also, let $P(G'(n,k,p))$ be the probability of a graph from $G'(n,k,p)$ having diameter $2$.
 For $n>2k$, we have

 and